 The time and location of the public defence must be announced at least ten (10) working days before it is due to be held.
+The public defence must normally take place physically at Nord University.

 The committee that assessed the thesis also assesses the public defence.
 The public defence takes place in the language of the thesis, unless the faculty, at the suggestion of the assessment committee, approves another language.